Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

 \textbf{SFMC}.
-This proprietary component is the software suite created by the Slocum glider manufacturer.
-It provides interfaces for controlling the glider, either manually via a terminal or programmatically using APIs.
-It enables transferring files containing waypoints and control parameters to the glider by placing them in a dedicated directory from which they are read.
-SFMC communicates with gliders directly via an Iridium satellite link.
+Slocum Fleet Mission Control (SFMC) provides interfaces for controlling gliders manually or programmatically.
+It enables transferring files containing waypoints and control parameters by placing them in a dedicated directory from which they are transmitted via an Iridium satellite link.

 \textbf{C2 Piloting User Interface}.
-This web-based interface can be used to configure missions for, monitor, and pilot marine autonomous systems.
-It is complementary to the SFMC web-based interfaces and unifies piloting interfaces for a variety of platforms beyond Slocum gliders~\cite{harrisOceanidsC2Integrated2020}.
+This web-based interface supports configuring missions for, monitoring, and piloting marine autonomous systems.
+It is complementary to SFMC and unifies piloting interfaces for several platforms~\cite{harrisOceanidsC2Integrated2020}.